Skip to content

 Department of Education logo

-In June 2022, the Department for Education (DfE) announced the appointment of Nottingham Trent University Vice Chancellor, Edward Peck as the first Higher Education Student Support Champion (HESSC).
+In June 2022, the Department for Education (DfE) announced the appointment of Nottingham Trent University Vice Chancellor, Edward Peck, as the first Higher Education Student Support Champion (HESSC).
 On University Mental Health Day 2024, the DfE asked Edward to extend his role until June 2025.
+From July 2025, Edward will take up a new role as Chair of the Office for Students.

-Edward has engaged with providers of higher education – both universities and colleges – sector agencies, students, and parents to discuss challenges and opportunities, and to share best practice on approaches to keeping students engaged with all aspects of campus life.
-This includes how to spot the early warning signs of those who are struggling with their studies or with their mental health.
+Edward has engaged with providers of higher education – both universities and colleges – sector agencies, students, and parents to discuss challenges and opportunities, and to share best practice on approaches to keeping students engaged with their studies.

 If you wish to contact Professor Peck directly, please email hessc@ntu.ac.uk.